AmadeusITGroup/riviera-dev-2025-contracts-example/contracts/generated/README.md

-This folder contains generated contracts from the code.
+This folder contains contracts that have been generated from the code.